 9 Things You Might Not Know About Cinnabon

 What began as a noble quest to create the best cinnamon roll in the world has resulted in thousands of customers a day forgoing calorie counts for a Cinnabon in over 1300 locations in the U.S. and abroad.
-And 30 years later, not many can resist the siren smell of a cinnamon roll fresh from the oven.
+And more than 30 years later, not many can resist the siren smell of a cinnamon roll fresh from the oven.

 After hearing about the popularity of cinnamon rolls being sold from carts in shopping malls on the East Coast, company founder Rich Komen decided to bring the idea across the country.
 He hired chef Jerilyn Brusseau (who is now nicknamed the “CinnaMom”) to create the perfect cinnamon roll recipe, and after nine months of testing more than 200 recipes, the first Cinnabon location opened at Sea-Tac Mall in Seattle in 1985.